MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/opt-out-of-mya.md

 ---

-# Can I opt out of MyAnalytics?
+# Opt out of MyAnalytics

 All users can use the MyAnalytics dashboard to opt-out.
 When you opt out, the following will occur:

 * You will no longer be able to access MyAnalytics, including your personal dashboard and [Outlook add-in](../use/add-in.md).
 * You will stop receiving [inline suggestions](../use/mya-notifications.md) and the [weekly email digest](../use/email-digest.md).